BillJr99/Ursinus-CS173/_pages/Activities/activity-dynamicprogramming.md

       title: The Fibonacci Sequence
       questions:
         - Despite the concise code, what is inefficient about this approach to the Fibonacci sequence?
-        - Try removing the recursive function calls: replace assignments or returns with array assignments, and write a loop instead.
+        - "Try removing the recursive function calls: replace assignments or returns with array assignments, and write a loop instead."
         - Is your loop solving the problem from the top-down or bottom-up?
 That is, is your loop counting up or down, and why?
 How is this similar or different from the recursive approach?

 tags: